 When there are concerns that a child, young person or adult is being abused, the following process must be followed.
+More detailed information can be found in Appendix 2.

 STAGE 1 - The Worker

 A worker/church attendee has a concern about the welfare of a child, adult at risk, or the behaviour of an individual.